-Given that the improper operation of a promotional contest can result in civil or criminal liability, or lead to adverse publicity or negative goodwill (which can be worse for promoters), it is important to review proposed contests for Canadian legal compliance.
+Given that the improper operation of a promotional contest can result in civil or criminal liability, or lead to adverse publicity or negative goodwill, it is important to review proposed contests for Canadian legal compliance.

-Operating contests in Canada typically includes the preparation of “short rules” (mandatory upfront statutory disclosure), “long rules” (or “official rules”), winner releases, a skill-testing question and a review of draft creative for advertising law compliance.
+Operating contests in Canada typically includes the preparation of short rules (mandatory upfront statutory disclosure), long rules (full terms and conditions governing the promotion), winner releases, a skill-testing question and a review of draft creative for advertising law compliance before launch.

 For information about my regulatory services: contact